-Rather than treating vanity metrics such as Likes and Followers counts as goals unto themselves, social media analytics allows the focus to be on data that answers the question: Is social media content supporting a KPI or not?
+Rather than treating vanity metrics such as Likes and Followers counts as goals unto themselves, social analytics allows the focus to be on data that answers the question: Is social media content supporting a KPI or not?

 Social media analytics addresses questions like: Is sharing a coupon on Facebook for a half priced razor moving people along the conversation funnel?
 Did dropping a “watch now” link on Instagram lead to more people streaming your television show?

-Even around an awareness campaign, social media analytics can better evaluate the level of audience interest, through clicks.
+Even around an awareness campaign, analytics can better evaluate the level of audience interest, through clicks.
 Yes, a comment for example is publicly displayed and more outwardly impressive, but a far wider and more representative group of people will express interest in social media content by clicking on a link or saving an Instagram post, making them far stronger business metrics.

 Furthermore, measuring owned content performance alongside earned and paid performance provides a more holistic view of a brand’s social media footprint.
-Marketers shouldn’t choose only social media listening tools or social media analytics over one another, as they’re actually complementary resources.
+Marketers shouldn’t choose only social media listening tools or social media analysis over one another, as they’re actually complementary resources.